Mom’s Potato Soup

 - Add some fresh herbs to the soup for additional flavor.

-Your family will enjoy this soup and so will you.
-It makes enough for at least 6 servings, and some… to have leftovers or to freeze for another meal soon.
-Be sure to allow the soup to cool completely before freezing.
+Your family will enjoy our mom’s potato soup, and so will you.
+This recipe makes enough for at least 6 servings, and even some leftovers to freeze for another meal.
+Be sure to allow the soup to cool completely before storing and freezing.

 A hearty soup like this one is ideal comfort food, especially on cold winter nights.